 DOK INSURANCE CAN HELP

 Our agency works with several top-rated insurance carriers and programs to provide competitive insurance products for every business that helps keep things moving.
-We are licensed in AZ, CA, CO, ID, NV, OR, UT WA, and TX but also have nationwide networks that will help your logistics and transportation business stay protected.
+We are licensed in various states around the US.
+With our vast network of industry partners, we can help your logistics and transportation business stay protected.

 We offer protection for you and your commercial trucking and transportation needs including auto liability, non-trucking liability (bobtail), general liability, motor truck cargo, and physical damage trailer interchange.
 We may also want to review the insurance for your office as well as your employment practice liability.